Kafta (Lebanese Grilled Beef Kebabs)

 My favorite place was this very old establishment where the chef sat in the middle of the restaurant cooking the meat skewers fresh over very hot coals.

-And while in Muscat this week, we ended up eating in a Turkish restaurant where I ordered kafta and I was not disappointed!
+And while in Muscat this week, we ended up eating in a Turkish restaurant where I ordered kafta, and was not disappointed!

 A question I get asked quite a lot is in regards to the numerous names we have in the Middle East for the same style of dish.